Digital-Preservation-Finland/siptools-workshop-2019/test-set5.rst

 Test Case 5 (Define your own package)
 =====================================

-This test case consists of unstructured packagec containing a lot of files.
+This test case consists of an unstructured package containing a lot of files.
 This is an advanced exercise.
 The goal is to create a package and a structure that could resemble a real life case, for example using your own organization as an example.
 Create an complex folder structure and copy fitting files to